Part 2 – Real World Transport Applications

 One area where hydrogen fuel cells have shown particular advantages over battery technology is in flight.

 At AMS Composite Cylinders, we have already been heavily involved in several Unmanned Aerial Vehicle (UAV) projects.
-Using hydrogen fuel cells and our ultra-lightweight cylinders, the drone manufacturers have been able to deliver UAVs with flight times of several hours.
+Using UAVs powered by hydrogen fuel cells and our ultra-lightweight cylinders, the drone manufacturers have been able to deliver flight times of several hours.

 Currently, comparable lithium ion drones deliver maximum flight times of around 30 minutes, so it’s a huge step change in terms of performance.
 This could enable the development of a number of exciting potential applications, such as delivery by drone and personal transport.